linux-kdevops/kdevops-history/docs/why-vagrant.md

 If you are installing a guest with an ISO, you likely will then start doing a few custom things as a developer.
 The first thing most developers do is add a sudoers for your username.
-A vagrant box already comes with these things preset.
+A Vagrant box already comes with these things preset.
 Also, sensible defaults for the username and root password are set, because we don't care about security when doing quick bringups for quick development / testing.

-Another example setup which vagrant takes care of is bringing up ssh and letting you ssh to the guest right away.
-Below is a list of things vagrant boxes already come set up with, so you as a developer don't have to do this:
+Another example setup which Vagrant takes care of is bringing up SSH and letting you SSH to the guest right away.
+Below is a list of things Vagrant boxes already come set up with, so you as a developer don't have to do this:

   * 1) root/vagrant user password is vagrant
-  * 2) vagrant user on /etc/sudeors does not need a password to gain root
+  * 2) Vagrant user on /etc/sudoers does not need a password to gain root
-  * 3) vagrant can create a random ssh key for each guest
+  * 3) Vagrant can create a random SSH key for each guest
   * 4) Deal with persistent net rules
   * 5) Ensure DHCP will work on the first network interface
   * 6) Ensure the console is allowed
   * 7) Try to use disk partitions by UUID on /etc/fstab
-  * 8) grub disk setup with UUID
+  * 8) GRUB disk setup with UUID

 If you'd like to learn more about this read the [making custom vagrant boxes documentation](docs/custom-vagrant-boxes.md)